Devolver Digital: Growth and film distribution (2013–present)

 In August 2020, Devolver Digital published Mediatonic's Fall Guys.
 The game was commercially successful, generating $150.5 million by the end of 2020.
 In March 2021, Epic Games acquired Mediatonic, as part of which Devolver Digital sold all its publishing rights of certain Mediatonic games, including Fall Guys.
 Devolver Digital used the proceeds from the game and the rights sale for expansion, including mergers and acquisitions.

 The first such acquisition was Croteam in October 2020.
 At the time, the company comprised several legal entities, which were consolidated into one entity in February 2021.
 Devolver Digital then acquired publisher Good Shepherd Entertainment, which had previously been majority-owned by Devolver Digital's executives, in January 2021.
 Subsequently, the company bought developer Nerial (the developer of the Reigns series) in April, Firefly Studios (Stronghold series) in June, and Dodge Roll (Enter the Gungeon) in July 2021.

 Furthermore, the company hired Daniel Widdicombe as chief financial officer in May 2021 and in the same year promoted Douglas Morin, who had joined the company as chief of staff in 2020, to chief executive officer.
 After indicating around May 2021 that it was looking to have an initial public offering, Devolver became a public company on November 4, 2021, trading its stock under the ticker symbol DEVO on the Alternative Investment Market (AIM), a submarket of the London Stock Exchange, initially valued at £694.6 million ($950 million).
-At the time, that made Devolver Digital the largest American company to trade on the London Stock Exchange, and the second-largest company overall in value.
+At the time, that made Devolver Digital the largest American company to trade on the London Stock Exchange, and the second-largest company in value on AIM.
+Sony Interactive Entertainment acquired a 5% stake in Devolver Digital in the meantime.

+In April 2023, Devolver acquired Oregon-based indie studio Doinksoft.
+In November of the same year, Devolver acquired Washington-based indie studio System Era Softworks, known for Astroneer, whom Devolver had attempted to acquire the publishing rights to years ago but failed.
+Morin stepped down as CEO in February 2024 and was replaced by Miller.

+In July 2024, Kwalee acquired a 3.58% minority stake in Devolver Digital for the purpose of expanding their operations in the PC and console market.

+Devolver launched a new publishing branch, Big Fan Games, in October 2024.
+Big Fan aimed to cater to indie developers that were working with licensed intellectual properties to develop their games.
+The branch includes members from Good Shepherd Entertainment, taking over the publishing rights of their previous games John Wick Hex and Hellboy Web of Wyrd, while several partnerships have been established with large IP holders including The Walt Disney Company, Home Box Office, Inc., and Dark Horse Comics.